jiacheh4/Sirius-3/docs/final.md

 #### _Input:_

 Initially, the baseline for our input state would be a 5x5 map from every frame, including the position of the agent, zombie and villager.
+We use game API to get the yaw infomation of the agent, and we use this to calculate what angle the agent is facing at each frame, since agent need to know where is the enemy and which direction he should go.
+But we don't care the angle of the villager and the zombie.

-And some direction information of the agent.
-Different position of either agent, villager and zombie would be a unique position state.
+Different positions of either agent, villager and zombie would be a unique position state.
 The total position states in 5x5 map would be 25x24x23 = 13800.
 While the agent have degree as direction information, the actual state would be hard to calculate.
 And that’s why we choose neural network to process.

 While in our final version, we make the map become 7x7.